ali-mohammed-khair-nasser/File-Compression-and-Decompression/README.md

 <img src="https://github.com/ali-mohamed-nasser/File-Compression/blob/main/images/lzw-compress.png" width="1200">

 ### LZW Decompression
 The LZW decompressor creates the same string table during decompression.
 It starts with the first 256 table entries initialized to single characters.
-The string table is updated for each character in the input stream, except the first one.Decoding achieved by reading codes and translating them through the code table being built.
+The string table is updated for each character in the input stream, except the first one.
+Decoding achieved by reading codes and translating them through the code table being built.

 ### Shannon Fano Algorithm
 The Shannon Fano Algorithm is an entropy encoding technique for lossless data compression of multimedia.
 Named after Claude Shannon and Robert Fano, it assigns a code to each symbol based on their probabilities of occurrence.
 It is a variable length encoding scheme, that is, the codes assigned to the symbols will be of varying length.
 The steps of the algorithm are as follows: